-YES, technically an SQL is a Prospect; it relates to what we mentioned earlier; miscommunications and discrepancies between Sales & Marketing creating confusion and inefficiency.
+It relates to what we mentioned earlier: miscommunications and discrepancies between sales and marketing creating confusion and inefficiency.
 It does not make sense to multiply the stages and complexify your sales cycle.

-That being said the marketing team is not passively waiting for Visitors to become SQLs.
+That being said the marketing team is not passively waiting for visitors to become SQLs.
 Its role is to set up an effective lead scoring and lead nurturing strategy.

 By defining the rules that affect the progression of the leads throughout the buying cycle they actively convert them from one stage to another (scoring) and send them relevant content to engage them (nurturing).

 The role of the sales team is simple.
 Convert as many leads as possible into customers.

 From their point of view they are getting leads (every sales rep will tell you they get bad leads), using their amazing selling skills they transform these leads, from prospects to opportunities and eventually clients.